 - Perform duties related to Tax Sales, such as handling certified mail, posting properties, checking mortgages, title searches, and assisting sale bidders, issuing tax deeds, etc.

 - It is our responsibility to see that all people are treated with respect, and to do what is required to collect taxes.

-- FLC properties are available for assignment.
-Contact the Delinquent Tax office for details.
+- Contact the Delinquent Tax office for the status of FLC properties.

 If you should happen to lose your decal or the window that the decal was in was replaced, there is no need to purchase another decal.
 The receipt of your purchase is on file and remains on file until home is sold or changes name.

 If you are looking to purchase property at a delinquent tax sale, you cannot just come in and pay the delinquent tax on the property to become the owner.
 All that does is pay the tax for the owner.
 You will have to wait and see if this property goes up for sale and then be the highest bidder for that property, wait a year and a day to see if the property is redeemed.
 If it is not, you will be issued a tax deed to the property.

 The tax on a property follows the property not an individual.
 It is advised strongly that you check to see if there are any taxes due on land or mobile home before purchasing so you and the buyer can determine who will pay taxes.
 Taxes are not prorated on Mobile Homes.

 If you are the owner moving your home within your county, we will need proof of identification (picture ID only).
 If it’s your home and you are moving it out of the county, we will need ID and the tax due up to the present year will have to be paid.
 If you are not the owner of the home and you are moving it in or out of the county, then you will need to bring in a written statement from the owner providng permission for you to move the home.
 The cost of the moving permit is $1.00.